South Island New Zealand Tour - Pure South

 Glacier lake boat tour

-Jump aboard a Zodiac boat to set off across the iceberg-filled glacial lake for an up-close encounter with the Tasman Glacier’s terminal face.
+Hop aboard a Zodiac boat and set off across the iceberg-filled lake for an up-close encounter with the Tasman Glacier’s terminal face.
 If you book this scenic boat tour it will replace this morning's hike to Red Tarns, after which you'll rejoin the group for an afternoon on the Hooker Valley Track.USD$110+TAX

 Today we finish the trip in Christchurch

 Day 8 – Akaroa Dolphin Swim & Finish in Christchurch